ChocZeChoc/Beetles_Breeder/README.md

-Mini-project for AI course at Medialogy
+Mini-project for AI course at Medialogy by Nathan